 Parenting well involves emotional investment, feeling feelings and expressing them in a relationship with children.
 A walk through the Psalms reveals God’s relentless pursuit of his children through the metaphor of “refuge.”
 In fact, God is called “refuge” over forty times in the Psalms.
 Thirty times he is referred to as “deliverer.”
 The Psalmist is not proclaiming the greatness of, or pleading for deliverance, from an apathetic God.
 He trusts God to be his caring refuge, his safe place, and his passionate hero.

-God continues his parental love, pursuit, and emotional investment in his children, when he says, “Can a woman forget her nursing child, that she should have no compassion on the son of her womb?
-Even these may forget, yet I will not forget you” (Isa 49:15).
+God continues his parental love, pursuit, and emotional investment in his children, when he says, “Can a woman forget her nursing child, and not have compassion on the son of her womb?
+Surely they may forget, yet I will not forget you” (Isa 49:15, NKJV).
 God is asking, “How intensely do I remember and love you?”
 As intensely as a mother with her newborn child.

-“Behold, I have engraved you on the palms of my hands; our walls are continually before me” (Is 49:16) The word “behold” means to gaze.
+“Behold, I have engraved you on the palms of my hands; your walls are continually before me” (Is 49:16, ESV) The word “behold” means to gaze.
 It’s as if God is saying, “Look!
 I have you tattooed on my hands, and I see you 24/7.
 You are never out of my sight!”

 I recently went through some old pictures and one in particular of my son learning to walk made me stop.
 I sat back in my chair and smiled through grateful tears.
 They were tears of remembrance and gratitude.
 The picture was of my son, then just learning to walk.
 His big blue eyes shone, and his face lit up with one of those toddler “Look what I’m doing!” smiles.
 What was he grinning about?
 His dad (that’s me!) walked behind him, bent at the waist to hold his hands above his head.
 He wobbled across the floor, beaming.
 He is over six feet tall now, but in that moment, he was a toddler again and I was a protective, overjoyed father, basking in the joy of how much I loved him and loved watching over him as he learned what it was like to live in this world.